autrainer/hydra-filter-sweeper/README.md

 Filter configurations based on a Python expression that evaluates to `True` or `False`.
 The context of the expression is the configuration itself.
+All keys in the configuration are added to the attributes list of the evaluation model in addition to lists, tuples, and safe function calls (e.g., str, int, float, len).
 The configuration is excluded if the expression evaluates to `True`.

 **Parameters**: